daniellacor/ceros-plugins/README.md

 ### How to use this plugin:

-1. paste the following code into the "Custom HTML" field of the Ceros experience inside Ceros Studio.
+1. Paste the following code into the "Custom HTML" field of the Ceros experience inside Ceros Studio.
 ```
 <script id="ceros-soundjs-plugin" src="//sdk.ceros.com/soundjs/main-v1.js.gz" soundTag="playsound"></script>
 ```